 • Advanced knowledge in your chosen subject area

 A postgraduate degree from the School of Law provides an excellent foundation for work in a range of legal careers, whether here in the UK or in your home country if you are an international student.
-In recent years Masters graduates have gone on to work in a variety of roles including those of:
+In recent years Masters graduates have gone on to work in a variety of roles including:

 • Police Officer